-Ao Yem - Legacy of costume of Vietnam**

 According to the Vietnamese tradition, a beautiful girl has to have a small bent back like a bee's back.
-The ancient

-    Vietnamese believed that girls with a bee's back were not only beautiful but also full of all the virtues of a wife and
+The ancient Vietnamese believed that girls with a bee's back were not only beautiful but also full of all the virtues of a wife and mother.

-    mother.

-    "Cai yem" appears in the life of the Vietnamese people for a long time ago and until the Ly dynasty in the twelfth

-    century, "ao yem" has been popular with women.
-In historical sequence, "ao yem" is continuously changing, enhancing the

-    aesthetics through the improvements.
+"Cai yem" appears in the life of the Vietnamese people for a long time ago and until the Ly dynasty in the twelfth century, "ao yem" has been popular with women.
+In historical sequence, "ao yem" is continuously changing, enhancing the aesthetics through the improvements.

-    The two ends of the hole are attached two strings to tie to the back of the neck.
-There are "ao yem" with round-shaped

-    neck and "ao yem" with a V-shaped neck.
+The two ends of the hole are attached to two strings to tie to the back of the neck.
+There are "ao yem" with a round-shaped neck and "ao yem" with a V-shaped neck.
 In the 20th century, "ao yem" is more popular with many designs and models.
-For

-    workers, 'ao yem" has a brown color and is woven from yarns.
+For workers, 'ao yem" has a brown color and is woven from yarns.
 Older people often wear "ao yem" which has dark colors.

 When going out, the woman usually wears a long dress, a peaked skirt with peach silk tied around the waist.
-Also, the

-    "ao yem" costume will be perfect if it is accompanied by two scarves: Headband (inner wrap) and kerchief (wrapped
+Also, the "ao yem" costume will be perfect if it is accompanied by two scarves: Headband (inner wrap) and kerchief (wrapped outside).

-    outside).
 During the festivals, the girls usually bring a "non quai thao" and wear their hair up inserted a comb into.